ryssroad/AutoML/README.md

 ## Participation

-### As a Miner
+### As a Rover

-You have two main approaches as a miner:
+You have two main approaches as a rover:

 1. **Rely on Brains:**
    - Develop new functions in the target optimization area and write algorithms in our genetic format.
    - Create better optimization approaches than our default offerings.
-   - Design more efficient miners to maximize your available compute resources.
+   - Design more efficient rovers to maximize your available compute resources.

 2. **Rely on Compute:**
    - If you have enough computational resources on your own:
-     - Run an independent miner.
+     - Run an independent rover.
    - If you don't:
      - Joing a mining pool (work in progress)